Opiano1/nd00333_AZMLND_C2/starter_files/README.md

 The project can be improved further through;
 * Increasing the compute instances from CPU to GPU or more advanced instance that will accelerate a faster AutoML training
+* A data processing pipeline can be parsed before the training run and more feature engineering can be performed to create more features that will improve the performances of the model

 ## Key Steps